shiinedev/Github-Random-Repository/README.md

 ## 🌟 Features

 - Fetches random repositories from GitHub .
-- Explore repositories by topic, stars, or languages.
+- Explore repositories by topic, stars,or languages.
 - Easy-to-use interface.

 ---